 Rather than simply catering to the YouTube algorithm, he’s leaning into what makes his videos special.
 Despite respect for his fellow creators, he’s clear on not being Mr. Beast 2.0.
 Ryan is intent on paving his own path on YouTube.

-“I have this philosophy on YouTube: I think all of us, as creators, have something unique about ourselves.
+“I have this philosophy on YouTube: I think we all, as creators, have something unique about ourselves.
 You’re the only person that’s you; I’m the only person that’s me,” says Ryan.
-“And it actually matters.
+“And it matters.
 I think that matters a lot.”

 Defining success on his own terms

 Ryan is leaning into what makes his content uniquely his.
 That includes avoiding cost-intensive videos that often do well on YouTube but can be unsustainable and feel less relatable to a regular audience.
 It also means filtering himself less and editing with his 16-year-old self in mind in order to connect deeply with his audience.
 “Leaning into what makes us unique is so empowering and actually makes for so much better content on the platform,” Ryan says.

 Ryan is intent on pacing himself, finding time to balance and recharge.
 This strategy has already paid off.
 “I realized in the past six months, I really haven’t been striving.
 And the results have been the most crazy results in my life in terms of viewership and growth,” says Ryan.
 “And I think what shines through in the videos is attention to detail and appreciation for your creation.”